BretStateham/iot-workshops/IoTHub-TwinsRoutingMethods/README.md

 .Wait(cts.Token);
 ```

-We'll be adding more methods to this async lambda later.
+Additional methods will be added to this async lambda later.

 8. Next, add the following method to the *Simulator* class: